Home Golf Swing Lesson 1 Lesson 2 Lesson 3 Lesson 4 Lesson 5 Lesson 6 Lesson 7 Lesson 8 Lesson 9 Lesson 10

 Down Swing Movement.

-The hips are now in complete control over the movement of the upper body unit.
+The hips have now assumed total control over the movement of the upper body unit.

-After a delay of a milli- second, the action of pulling my right elbow closer to my waist line initiates the magic move,
+After a delay of a milli- second, the action of pulling my right elbow closer to my waist line initiates the magic move

-The whole upper body must be held as a solid one piece unit whilst the hips rotate/ pivot, thus forcing the whole twisted body to rotate around the central core of the spine, and as the whole body rotates the arms can be forced to swing the club head into and through the contact area, but importantly the hands must not go past the original address position until the club head strikes the ball and at that exact moment the whole body turns as a one piece unit to fully face the target area.
+Therefore as the right elbow touches the waist line, the hips must continue to pivot and turn to face the target area thus forcing the whole compact twisted body to rotate around the central core of the spine so that the belt buckle is almost facing the target area and whilst the left arm remains close to the right shoulder and as the whole body rotates the arms can be forced to swing the club head into and through the contact area, but importantly the hands must not go past the original address position until the club head strikes the ball and at that exact moment the whole body completes its turn to fully face the target area.

 Throughout the whole down swing process the hips never stop rotating/ pivoting/ turning towards the target area thus forcing the upper body to follow.

-*** It is important that the hips are fully pivoted so that the left hip is in the fully raised position before the club head strikes the ball
+*** It is important that the hips are fully pivoted so that the left hip is in the fully raised position before the club head strikes the ball and the hands have gone past the body.

 I cannot emphasis too strongly how solid the upper body must be held together throughout the down swing and into the follow through movement.